KahWee - Web Development, AI Tools & Tech Trends

 The Testing Landscape in 2016

 Mocha dominated JavaScript testing in 2016.
-Jasmine was the main alternative, but Mocha's flexibility and plugin ecosystem (Chai for assertions, Sinon for mocks) made it the go-to choice for serious projects.
+Jasmine was the main alternative, but Mocha's flexibility and plugin ecosystem (Chai for assertions, Sinon for mocks) made it the go-to for serious projects.

-The v3 release showed the maintainers were listening to real developer pain points.
 The .only() fix alone justified the upgrade for most teams.

 See the full changelog for complete details.